katydid/katydid.github.io/_posts/2016-02-17-addingfunctions.md

 order: 2
 ---

-Katydid does not allow the specification of new functions in Katydid itself.
+Relapse does not allow the specification of new functions in Relapse itself.
-Katydid is implemented in Go, so adding your own functions will require you to write some Go.
+Relapse is implemented in Go, so adding your own functions will require you to write some Go.

 ## Introduction